qvvdata/force-radar-scatterplot/README.md

 ### Instantiate the class

-**Note: your holder must have a square format defined or the chart will not functiona properly.**
+**Note: your holder must have a square format defined or the chart will not function properly.**

 ```
 const ForceRadarScatterplotInstance = new ForceRadarScatterplot(